Chronographer: Chronographer of Ancient History (1851)

 In 1851 Willard produced a Chronographer of Ancient History depicting events in world history from biblical creation to the reign of Roman Emperor Augustus.
 The familiar format of the Ancient Greek temple is reused.
 The floor is once again marked with streams showing the rise and fall of civilisations and with key historical events and personalities.
 The far right section of the floor is marked with major conflicts.
 Solid black lines demark the 30th, 20th and 10th centuries BC.
 Prominent structures are shown on the floor, including iterations of the Temple in Jerusalem, the Parthenon and Egyptian Pyramids as well as the biblical Noah's Ark and Tower of Babel.
 Biblical creation is shown as the back wall of the temple, it is undated and at an undetermined number of centuries beyond the 40th century BC.
 The first events shown are the Ark and Tower of Babel which are dated to the 24th century BC, they are followed by the foundation of Babylon and Nineveh.
 There is relatively little detail on non-European civilizations: India and China are given only narrow sections of the floor, of constant width, and China has no events marked at all.
 The last events include the birth of Christ which is marked on the floor by a white star, this time labelled "the star of Bethlehem", and the foundation of the Roman Empire (described as encompassing "the civilized world").

 The temple walls are colonnaded with each column representing a century of time; they are numbered to the 40th century BC.
 The left columns are marked with a small number of significant events and the right columns with the names of major historical figures.
 The graphic notes that the rise of the Roman Empire is "coeval with that of Christianity".
 The temple roof is split into ten sections labelled: wise counsellors; philosophers, teachers &c; historians, orators &c; poets, musicians; the self-sacrificing; writers of the Old Testament &c; law givers & founders of states; painters, sculptors, architects &c; distinguished women; and warriors.
 The earliest figure is the mythological Chinese emperor Fuxi (labelled Fohi here), a number of biblical characters are also included.

 Legacy

 Willard continued to revise her textbooks and chronographers throughout her life.
-She exhibited the chronographers at the 1851 Great Exhibition in London; they were described as a "new and true method" of visualising history.
+She exhibited the chronographers at the 1851 Great Exhibition in London; they were described as a "new and true method" of visualizing history.
 Willard was afterwards awarded a medal and certificate from Albert, Prince Consort.
 In 1854 she returned to London to represent the United States at the World's Educational Convention.
 Willard died on April 15, 1870.

-Willard's methods were disparaged by later educational writers.
-The chronographers were criticised by literary historian Matt Cohen for ignoring the indigenous peoples of the Americas, or events and peoples of Africa and Asia.
+Willard's methods have been disparaged by 21st century critics.
+Literary historian Matt Cohen blames them for ignoring Native American, African, and Asian history.
 He says that where they are included, they exist only as "a vaguely hinted-at darkness, a shadowy uncivilization".